joseantmazonsb/linguard/README.md

 ### Git

 1. Download the installation script and run it.
-You must supply the installation directory and (optionally) the tag to check out.
+You must supply the installation directory (for instance, `/var/www/linguard`) and (optionally) the tag to check out.
     ```bash
     wget -q https://raw.githubusercontent.com/joseantmazonsb/linguard/main/scripts/install.sh .
     chmod +x install.sh